 To say I’m pleased I did is something of an understatement, as the Garmin hasn’t put a foot wrong since – delivering me seamlessly to a range of subsequent postcodes and address locations.

 The Live Services have helped me out with alternative routes that dodged the traffic jams and saved my bacon on a number of occasions.
 I never needed the live on-street parking information, but it’s a really cool feature that displays pricing and availability trends for on-street public parking as you approach your destination.

 Hooking up my iPhone via Bluetooth, I was able to make hands-free calls and see incoming calls, texts and calendar reminders on-screen, without ever being tempted into the dangerous distraction of reaching for my handset – and risking a £200 fine and 6 penalty points!

-The DriveLuxe 51 LMT-D comes preloaded with lifetime maps and safety camera updates and even has built-in Wi-Fi to make it easy to keep your software bang up to date.
+The DriveLuxe 51 LMT-D comes preloaded with lifetime European maps (45 countries) and safety camera updates and even has built-in Wi-Fi to make it easy to keep your software bang up to date.

 The device itself feels weighty in your hand, in a way that conveys robust, high quality construction.
 Its sleek, contemporary metal casing clamps securely onto the supplied magnetic mount which in turn fixes very easily onto your windscreen.

 Initial hiccups aside, I’d have no hesitation in recommending the DriveLuxe 51 LMT-D if you’re looking for a separate device that keeps your phone free to be a phone.
 It’s not among the cheapest but it does come stacked with clever features.
 Retailing at £319.99, it’s one of a range of Garmin sat navs available at Halfords who kindly supplied the unit for review – as well as another Garmin device for our competition/giveaway.